AGameAnx/dok-repo/patches/jaraci/jaraci.md

 * Hitpoints: `3350 => 2400`

 ### Probe
 > *Probe is slightly too fragile and it often feels random whether it dies or not when it flies into any kind of early game anti-air even if pulled back instantly.
-The probe is rebalanced along with production cruiser AA and baserunner AA to be more consistent in its interactions with them.
-Cost is changed due to probes being a bit too much of a no-brainer choice for covering flanks & scouting the enemy.*
+The probe is rebalanced along with production cruiser AA and baserunner AA to be more consistent in its interactions with them.*

 * Hitpoints: `100 => 170`
-* Sensors radius: `1000 => 1200`
+* Sensors radius: `1000 => 1250`
-* Cost: `100CU => 150CU`

 ### AA turret
 > *Generally using this turret is quite undesirable and almost never worth the original cost investment.*